moafathalla/OpenLAP-Lap-Time-Simulator/readme.txt

 2) Run the script.
 3) The results will appear on the command window and inside the folder "OpenVEHICLE Vehicles".
+** A new and improved transmission shift model is added to this project. wile still relying on a quasi-steady solution, a method was developed to account for some reduction in the power delievered throught the vehicle transmission. please refer to lines 190-226 for the update.
 ___________________________________________________________________________________________________
 OpenTRACK:
 Track model file creation for use in OpenLAP.